 Not a retreat.
 Not a tour.
-A semi-solo model with practical structure and optional connection built in — before you go and while you're there.
+A semi-solo Lisbon week for women 50+ who want to travel independently, with practical structure and optional connection built in before you go and while you're there.

 You choose where you stay.
 You choose where you go.
 You explore Lisbon at your own pace, on your own schedule, with no bus, no guide, no moving as a pack.

-Think of it as: all the freedom of solo travel, with a steady layer built in for the part that usually unravels people.
+Think of it as all the freedom of solo travel, with a steady layer built in for the part that usually feels the least steady.

-Three calls, sequenced to match how the anxiety actually moves.
+Three calls, sequenced to match the booking-to-arrival stretch.

 Within a week of joining.
-Names what's happening in the pre-trip window and gives you one concrete thing to do.
-Not logistics.
-Landing.
+We name what's happening in the pre-trip window and give you one concrete next move.
+Not the whole trip.
+Just the next foothold.

 3–4 weeks out.
 Airport to accommodation, step by step.
 First 24 hours mapped.
-We'll also review your flight and lodging options if you haven't finalized them yet.
+If your flight or lodging is not finalized, we'll sanity-check your options, not plan the whole trip for you.

 One week out.
-When nerves peak.
-We walk through your first morning in Lisbon until the picture is clear.
+When doubt peaks.
+We walk through your first 48 hours in Lisbon until the picture is clear.

-The first night isn't solo.
-A low-key meet-up so you're not alone in a hotel room wondering if you made a mistake.
+A low-key meet-up so your first Lisbon night does not have to be you alone in a hotel room wondering if you made a mistake.

-30–45 minutes — orient the day, ask a logistics question, say your plan out loud.
+30–45 minutes to orient the day, ask a logistics question, and say your plan out loud.
 Leave steady.

 Dinner, happy hour, or a simple check-in.
 Join when you want.
 Skip when you don't.